 - Allen Holub’s Quick UML reference.
 Lots of examples to help you understand each notation element, including code examples of how some aspects would be expressed in Java for those with a programming background that may find this “mapping” useful to understand the concepts.

-And if you want to learn more than simple notation details and go deeper in your understanding of your UML language, our selection of UML books may be helpful as well (and you can also play with some of the UML tools we recommend).
+And if you want to learn more than simple notation details and go deeper in your understanding of your UML language, our selection of UML books may be helpful as well (and you can also play with some UML tools I recommend).